Anti-Corruption Bureau (Malawi)

 The Anti-Corruption Bureau (ACB) is a government department in Malawi that was established in 1997, with the mission of spearheading the fight against corruption through prevention, education, and law enforcement.
 It aims at combating corruption in all its forms, and to promote integrity and good governance in Malawi.

-It was established during the presidency of Bakili Muluzi, who was a key figure in fighting against corruption in Malawi.
+It was established during the presidency of Bakili Muluzi.
+Muluzi was tried for corruption in 2011.

 History

 Origin and establishment

 The ACB was established in response to the need to combat corruption in Malawi, which was seen as a major obstacle to the country's development.
 The bureau was set up as an independent body, with the power to investigate and prosecute corruption cases.

 Achievements

 The ACB has achieved several successes in its fight against corruption, including the prosecution of high-profile cases and the recovery of stolen assets.
 The bureau established initiatives aimed at preventing corruption, such as the National Anti-Corruption Strategy and the Anti-Corruption Awareness Program.

+The ACB was established during the presidency of Bakili Muluzi.
+Muluzi was charged with corruption in 2005 after his presidency ended.
+He was accused of misappropriated $11m but he claimed that this was an accusation created by his successor Bingu wa Mutharika.
+Muluzi avoided a trial because of his ill-health for several years.
+He was tried for corruption in 2011.

+In 2021 ex-President Peter Mutharika was called to answer enquiries by the ACB.
+The ACB wanted to ask Mutharika about 1.5 billion Kwatcha's worth of cement that had been imported using the then President Mutharika's authority.
+It was alleged that his staff may have used his authority and the ACB wanted to understand how this might have happened.

+In 2022 the Lands Minister Kezzie Msukwa was arrested by the Anti-Corruption Bureau over a land deal.
+Msukwa applied for a judicial review and the High Court Judge Zione Ntaba set aside the arrest, but she did not grant the review.
+Her decision created some debate and the Malawi Law Society issued a statement which was interpreted at a rebuke of Ntaba's action.
+The law society argued that if there was no review then an arrest could not be set aside.

-In 2025 they partnered with the United Nations Development Programme to work on an app to assist with anti-corruption.
+In 2025 the ACB partnered with the United Nations Development Programme to work on an app to assist with anti-corruption.
 The app will allow the anonymous reporting of suspected cases.
 The app was launched at the end of August by the acting general secretary of the ACB.